tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 IRP in a nutshell is a structure that represents an I/O request packet.
 You can read more about it in [MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_irp).

-When communicating with the usermode we need to define two more things: The device object and the symbolic link.

-[Device object](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_device_object) is the object that handles the I/O requests and allows us as a usermode program to communicate with the kernel driver.

-Symbolic link creates a linkage in the GLOBAL?? directory so the DeviceObject will be accesible from the usermode and usually looks like \\??\DriverName.
+When communicating with the user mode we need to define two more things: The device object and the symbolic link.
+[The device object](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_device_object) is the object that handles the I/O requests and allows us as a user-mode program to communicate with the kernel driver.
+The symbolic link creates a linkage in the GLOBAL?? directory so the DeviceObject will be accessible from the user mode and usually looks like \\??\DriverName.

 ## Callback Routines

 To understand how to use callback routines let's understand WHAT are they.

-Callback routine is a feature that allows to kernel drivers to register for cetain events, an example would be process operation (such as: getting handle to process) and affect their result.
-When a kernel driver register for an operation, it notifies "I'm interested in the certain event and would like to be notified whenever this event occurs" and then for each time this event occurs the driver is get notified and a function is executed.
+The callback routine is a feature that allows kernel drivers to register for certain events, an example would be process operation (such as: getting a handle to process) and affect their result.
+When a kernel driver registers for an operation, it notifies "I'm interested in the certain event and would like to be notified whenever this event occurs" and then for each time this event occurs the driver is get notified and a function is executed.

-One of the most notable way to register for an operation is with the ObRegisterCallbacks function:
+One of the most notable ways to register for an operation is with the ObRegisterCallbacks function:

 ```cpp
 NTSTATUS ObRegisterCallbacks(